mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 all involved are doubtful that they will find the _Machii_ in any mainstream system - otherwise it would have been located by now.

-The lush jungle world of Grant is interdicted because the atmosphere of the planet has a particularly nasty hal- lucinogenic effect on humans - inducing extreme paranoia.
+The lush jungle world of Grant is interdicted because the atmosphere of the planet has a particularly nasty hal-lucinogenic effect on humans - inducing extreme paranoia.
 The first Scout mission to survey the planet ended in disaster, as the crew ended up killing each other after blowing up their scout/courier.
 Further missions revealed that the atmosphere somehow penetrated hostile environment suits, so after the loss of more Scouts, the world was permanently interdicted.
 The players may find this out the hard way if they decide to run the satellite blockade